txcceuu/holidayfloridaSite/README.md

 ## FAQ

-#### How to get more infomation/open links

-Press the names of places and right click/hold the link until it says copy link or open in a new tab.

 #### Why are pictures pixalted/low quality

 Not sure just have to work with it, some work some dont.
 Only appears on desktop browsers